invoke-ai/InvokeAI/docs/help/FAQ.md

 To solve this, go to the Model Manager tab (the cube), select the checkpoint model that's giving you trouble, and press the "Convert" button in the upper right of your browser window.
-This will conver the checkpoint into a diffusers model, after which loading should be faster and less memory-intensive.
+This will convert the checkpoint into a diffusers model, after which loading should be faster and less memory-intensive.